AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/condenser.md

     This mode requires that you put a storage component in the top slot of the condenser.
 Singularities take 256,000 items or buckets each, so a <ItemLink id="cell_component_64k" /> (which provides 524,288 bits of capacity) is more than enough.

+Note that in the latter two modes where some resource is produced, the Matter Condenser *can* back up and will not accept any further input if both the energy and output item buffers are completely filled up.

 ## Recipe

 <RecipeFor id="condenser" />